FerRory/talos-playground/README.md

 ## Terraform

-Terraform part is still in progress.
+Terraform is working, only fails at image creation, after a retry it works.